ninjadroid/simple-sinatra-app-deploy/README.md

 ## AWS Authentication

-In order to run commands from Ansible on your AWS account, your AWS Access Key and AWS Secret Access Key must be known to Ansible.
+In order to run commands from Ansible on your AWS account, your **AWS Access Key** and **AWS Secret Access Key** must be known to Ansible.
-This can be done as environment variables or as part of the AWS CLI credentials.
+This can be done as local environment variables or as part of the AWS CLI credentials.
 Further details on configuring AWS for Ansible can be found on the [Ansible website](http://docs.ansible.com/ansible/latest/guide_aws.html)

-## Galaxy requirements
+## Galaxy Requirements

 Before running the playbook, the prerequisite Ansible Galaxy role for rvm must be installed.